-CBCS Pool PROFESSIONAL ELECTIVE-IV (R22A0527) BLOCKCHAIN TECHNOLOGY
+(R22A0527) BLOCKCHAIN TECHNOLOGY

 - 1. Analyze and solve Two General and Byzantine General problems in distributed systems. - 2.
 Explore Cryptography basics, including Hash functions and Digital Signatures (ECDSA). - 3.
 Introduce the concept of Blockchain and its advantages over conventional distributed databases. - 4.
 Analyze the difficulty level in consensus algorithms. - 5.
-Investigate DAO (Decentralized Autonomous Organization) and its implications.
+Investigate DAO (Decentralized Autonomous Organization) and its implications. - 6.
+Investigate The DAO incident and its impact on the cryptocurrency community.